 You certainly won’t go hungry in Bavaria as there are thousands of restaurants, many offering international cuisine.
 Munich’s people particularly are renowned for Gemutlichkeit.
 That is the feeling of warm and easy friendship.
 They enjoy gathering in great informal crowds in summer beer gardens, Oktoberfest brewer’s tents, or in beer halls, like the famous Bavaria beer Hofbräuhaus.
 But don’t forget to try the famous Bavaria alcohol free beer.
 Regional food includes hearty fare such as pork roast and Tafelspitz (boiled beef).
 Spätzle noodles, bread dumplings, and potato dumplings are favorite side dishes.
 Munich is famed for its white sausage, Nuremberg and Regensburg for grilled sausage.
 If you like fish, try renke from Lake Starnberg.

 Bavaria’s picturesque Alpine huts

-Some of the best beaches in the mainland include; Rostock, Warnemuende, Travemuende and Bay of Luebeck
+By the way, some of the best beaches in the mainland include; Rostock, Warnemuende, Travemuende and Bay of Luebeck